 Q: For three years, our cat had a chronic problem with constipation.
 When we realized she had a problem, she was so impacted that the veterinarian had to remove the feces.
 We then gave her stool softeners, which helped for a while.
-Later, as the problem worsened, we tried cisapride (which is no longer available), but it didn't help.
+Later, as the problem worsened, we tried cisapride, but it didn't help.
 Finally, we resorted to monthly enemas.
 After about 4 months, even the enemas didn't seem to help.
 We were told that her condition - megacolon - was hopeless, and that the humane thing to do was to put her to sleep.
 I made some desperate inquiries and found out about a surgical procedure called a subtotal colectomy that was reported to be effective for cats.
 We took her to the nearest veterinary college where the surgery was performed the next day; now, 5 months after the surgery, Ebony is healthy and happy.
 I think it's important for other cat owners to know about this surgery.

 A: I am very happy to hear that your kitty is now doing well, and I'd like to provide a little information about the colon disorder called idiopathic (meaning the cause is unknown) megacolon to our readers.
 Constipation (infrequent or difficult defecation with retention of feces in the colon and/or rectum) is fairly common in cats.
 If it occurs only occasionally there's usually not much to worry about.
 However, in some cats, constipation begins to occur more and more frequently, ultimately leading to obstipation: constipation that can't be controlled by medical means.
 There are many potential causes of obstipation, including congenital megacolon (presumed to be due to developmental abnormalities of the intestinal nervous system) and either congenital, traumatic, or acquired diseases of the bones in the pelvis, but over half result from idiopathic megacolon.